 Ratatouille

-The difference between a mediocre ratatouille and an exceptional one is its consistency.
+The difference between a mediocre Ratatouille and an exceptional one is its consistency.
 When making this classic French dish, it is important to keep the chunks of vegetable (or rather, fruit) intact.
 Ratatouille doesn’t require as much cooking as some appear to believe, but it does take time to perfect it.
 Spend your time wisely in the preparation and an exceptional ratatouille will almost certainly follow, boil it or stew it and your guests can expect to receive soggy, limp and unimpressive ingredients – no matter how good they taste.

 Despite it being one of my less favoured fruits, the aubergine (eggplant) is managing to barge its way into my diet, onto my blog and into your hearts.
 My recipe for Baba Ghanoush has succeeded in convincing me that there are ways to enjoy even one’s most detested food.
 I offer my previous post as a case in point; I thoroughly dislike parsnips, but have found that when added to a soup they work awfully well.
 Such a revelation can only serve to assist my frugality, since I am now far more willing to prepare ingredients that my mouth had never before entertained.
 One must remember that to be truly seasonal, it is necessary to embrace all avenues of food.